weareopen/weareopen.github.io/privacy.md

 = We Are Open GDPR statement of compliance =

 == Introduction and overview ==
 We have studied the Information Commissioner's Office (ICO) guidelines concerning compliance with the new General Data Protection Regulation (GDPR) rules.
-This document explains how We Are Open Co-op (WAO) complies, using the structure of the ICO booklet, "Preparing for the General Data Protection Regulation Ð 12 Steps to Take Now."
+This document explains how We Are Open Co-op (WAO) complies, using the structure of the ICO booklet, "Preparing for the General Data Protection Regulation â€“ 12 Steps to Take Now."

 Awareness
 The Company Secretary and all members of WAO are aware that GDPR comes into effect on 25th May 2018.
 The Company Secretary and all members have read and adhere to our data protection privacy policies.